First Search for Dark Matter Annihilation in the Sun Using the ANTARES Neutrino Telescope: Results and discussion

 The neutrino flux due to WIMP annihilation in the Sun is highly dependent on the capture rate of WIMPs in the core of the Sun, which in turn is dominated by the SD WIMP-proton cross-section.
 This makes these indirect searches better compared to direct search experiments.
 This is not the case for the SI WIMP-proton cross-section, where the limits coming from direct search experiments like XENON100 are better thanks to their target materials.

 Using the first two years of data recorded by the ANTARES neutrino telescope, an indirect search for dark matter towards the Sun has been performed.
 The observed number of neutrino events in the Sun's direction is compatible with the expectation from the atmospheric backgrounds.
-The derived limits are competitive or comparable with those obtained by other neutrino observatories (depending on the probed range of WIMP masses) and are more stringent than those obtained by direct search experiments for the spin-dependent WIMP-proton cross-section.
-The present ANTARES limits already began to constraint the parameter spaces of the CMSSM and MSSM-7 models.
+The derived limits are comparable with those obtained by other neutrino observatories and are more stringent than those obtained by direct search experiments for the spin-dependent WIMP-proton scattering cross-section thanks to the hard channels ($W^{+}W^{-}$, $\tau^{+}\tau^{-}$).
+The present ANTARES limits already begin to constrain the parameter spaces of the MSSM-7 model.